-Professional management team with special skill sets enable institutional investors to take well informed and timed investment decisions.
-Small investors who have pooled in their money are able to enjoy higher returns.
+A professional management team with special skill sets enables institutional investors to make well-informed and timed investment decisions.
+Small investors who have pooled their money are able to enjoy higher returns.
 They do not directly bear the burden of heavy capital investment and its subsequent risk.

 Limitations of Institutional Investors